ztzeng/data-science-interview-questions-and-answers/README.md

     4.Repeat until we get the tree we desired

-### 2. Gini Impurity, it gives an idea of how good a split is by how mixed the classes are in the two groups created by the split.
+### 2. Gini Impurity.

+It gives an idea of how good a split is by how mixed the classes are in the two groups created by the split.
 We pick the split to minimize gini.

 Gini = 1 - sum(P_t^2) where P_t is the proportion of elements belongs to class t.